chuto81/etl_airflow/README.md

-# etl_airflow
+# Data Engineer Challenge for TalentPitch
-Data Engineer Challenge for TalentPitch
+Airflow ETL for a CSV file in Python